How to find a wedding florist

 Money, money, money!

 You need to be reasonable.
-If you like a certain flower that is out of season and it will cost an arm and a leg to be shipped from abroad, that is probably not the best use of your money.
-I have lost count of the number of times I have offered alternatives to achieve the same look.
-That being said if your heart is set on expensive flower, such as peonies, consider having a few stems in your bouquet - but get married when it is in season; us florists are good but we are not magicians!
+If you like a certain flower that is out of season and will cost a huge sum to be shipped from abroad, that is probably not the best use of your money.
+I have lost count of the number of times I have offered alternatives to achieve the same look as a specific flower.
+That being said if your heart is set on a flower, such as peonies, consider having a few stems in your bouquet - but get married when it is in season; us florists are good but we are not magicians!

 Grooms buttonhole at Bryngarw House.
 Image by Simon and Polly Photography.